thbinhan65/thbinhan65/README.md

-## 🎉Hello!!
-Welcome to my the Portfolio!🎉
+## Hello!!
+Welcome to my the Portfolio!

 ## About me
-My name is An, and I am a final-year student at Van Lang University.
+My name is An, and I am a junior student at Van Lang University.
 Through my studies and work experience, I have realized that making strategic decisions is a significant challenge for businesses of all sizes.
 Therefore, I have developed a strong foundation in retail, distribution, customer analysis, and data analysis, along with skills in Excel, SQL, Python, Power BI, and Machine Learning.
 I can use data to help businesses make informed decisions and drive sustainable growth.
 My goal is to become a Data Analyst within the next three years and eventually grow into a Business Intelligence expert.

 ## Skills
 - Technical Skills: